 It would therefore be a mistake to assume that traditional owners concur with the Kokoda Initiative Master Plan which is incomprehensible to them and irrelevant to their current short-term needs – and to the needs of the paying customers who sustain the industry.

 In early 2016 a Ministerial reshuffle coincided with the transfer of responsibility for Australian aid projects from AusAID to DFAT.
-This had no impact on the modus operandi of the Kokoda Initiative as the same officials put in place by DSEWPC were simply transferred to DFAT.
+This had no impact on the modus operandi of the Kokoda Initiative as the same environment officials put in place by DSEWPC were simply transferred to DFAT.
 However, their influence was increased with the amalgamation of the KDP and the Kokoda Initiative.

 The PNG Minister for Environment and Conservation was one of the most astute and influential MPs in Parliament.
 During his time as an MP, he developed an extensive business portfolio which would have detracted from his ability to focus on the detail of his portfolio.

-He was further burdened with the addition of a ‘Climate Change Authority’ Act to his portfolio, which was rebadged as Environment, Conservation and Climate Change, and required his attendance at numerous aid-funded international forums on the topic.
+He was further burdened with the addition of a ‘Climate Change Authority’ Act to his portfolio, which was then rebadged as Environment, Conservation and Climate Change, and required his attendance at numerous aid-funded international forums on the topic.

 In 2017 former Prime Minister, Peter O’Neill, became aware of the dysfunction of the management system along the Trail and ordered a review of the Kokoda Track Authority.

-Around the same time a KTA Board Meeting was convened to resolve the standoff between the DFAT Strategic Management Advisor and the PNG CEO of the KTA.
+Around the same time a KTA Board Meeting was convened to resolve the standoff between the DFAT Strategic Advisor and the PNG CEO of the KTA.
 This resulted in an announcement of the CEOs intention to resign.

 Neither the PNG CEO nor several of his wan-toks attended the meeting.

-The following day the KTA Board was reconvened by the PNG CEO with his wan-toks in attendance.
-The decision of the Board meeting the day before was overturned, and the CEO retained his position.
+The following day the KTA Board was reconvened by the PNG CEO with his wan-toks in attendance – the decision of the Board meeting the day before was overturned, and the CEO retained his position.

 Behind the scenes negotiations continued and soon after the CEO accepted a lateral ‘promotion’ as a tourism executive with the National Capital District Commission (NCDC) in Port Moresby.